Saturday, December 14, 2024

 “Sorry, I’m really into recycling.
 What happened to the guy who was injured?”

-Great, he thought, I’m sure the Count of Anorraq will love that.
-He had left all his disguises at home, too, and allowed his natural wavy, brown hair to fall loosely around his shoulders.
-The moon was not really a good place to try to come up with a new identity anyway.
+Great, he thought, I’m sure the Count will love that.
+He had left all his disguises at home and allowed his natural wavy, brown hair to fall loosely around his shoulders.
+The moon was not an ideal place to try to create a new identity anyway.
 Everyone knew everyone else who was here.
 It was like a three-month long summer camp.

 “Whoa, man, you really should not be up.
-We were thinking that we are just going to ship you out when the next tourists arrive in a month.
+We decided that we’ll just ship you out when the next tourists arrive in a month.
 You need to rest.

 “Sorry, I work at a hospital.
 I was lucky to get this much time off,” he said, gathering the rest of his gear and heading back through the lounge to the elevator.
 He was extremely grateful the guy watched him leave in awe instead of chasing after him.